stevecochrane/tailwindcss-logical/README.md

 ## Configuration

+To configure the generated values for a logical property, configure the non-logical equivalent. (e.g. use the `width` config to configure the values for `inline-size`.)
+See the What's Included section above for more details on each property.

 tailwindcss-logical does not yet accept configuration options, but if you would like the ability to configure this plugin further, please file an [issue](https://github.com/stevecochrane/tailwindcss-logical/issues) and let me know.